Your Treatment and Care

 The Northern Trust Cancer Services team strive to deliver a high quality, comprehensive and patient-focused service for all cancer patients throughout their care.

-The team, of doctors from different specialisms, nurses, physiotherapists, dietitians, occupational therapists and may more are known as the multidisciplinary team.
+The team of doctors from different specialisms, nurses, physiotherapists, dietitians, occupational therapists and many more are known as the multidisciplinary team (MDT).
 This team is aware of how challenging a cancer diagnosis is and makes every effort to ensure you are supported as much as possible at this difficult time.
 The Trust strives to ensure each patient diagnosed with cancer receives the best possible care and is treated within the nationally agreed standards.